irisnet/irishub/docs/cli-client/service.md

 ### Bind an existing service definition

-The deposit needs to satisfy the minimum requirement, which is the maximal one between `price` * `MinDepositMultiple` and `MinDeposit`(`MinDepositMultiple` and `MinDeposit` are the system parameters, which can be modified through the governance).
+The deposit needs to satisfy the minimum deposit requirement, which is the maximal one between `price` * `MinDepositMultiple` and `MinDeposit`(`MinDepositMultiple` and `MinDeposit` are the system parameters, which can be modified through the governance).

-The pricing must contain a `price` property which represents the base price of the service binding.

 ```bash
 iriscli service bind --chain-id=<chain-id> --from=<key-name> --fee=0.3iris